XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   }
 }
 ```
 Last but not least, you need to return the connection string to the storage account because that needs to be set as a parameter on the App Service.
-To do that, you can declare an output in Bicep, as shown here.
-Add this to the storage.bicep file.
+To do that, you can declare an 'output' in Bicep, as shown here.
+Add this to the bottom of the storage.bicep file.

 ```arm
 var storageConnectionString = 'DefaultEndpointsProtocol=https;AccountName=${stg.name};EndpointSuffix=${environment().suffixes.storage};AccountKey=${stg.listKeys().keys[0].value}'